 While a lot of Frame TV owners do the installation themselves, Jeff and I decided it was worth every penny to pay for installation since it’s pretty involved.
 They added the recessed white box to our fireplace wall, snaked the cord from the TV to inside our cabinet, installed the mounting brackets, and hung our TV (if you’re local, we used Carolina Smart Solutions and they were great).
 You can often buy your TV from the installers too, but we got a better deal buying it on our own while it was on sale.

-Samsung sells the 2022 Frame TV direct to consumers on their website {here} or you can buy it on Amazon {here} or Best Buy {here}.
+You can buy the Frame TV on Amazon {here} or Best Buy {here}.
 Don’t pay full price!
-On holiday weekends, such as now with President’s Day, they usually go on sale for a few hundred dollars off.
-Samsung comes out with a new version of the Frame TV every spring so you can save money by getting an older model.
+On holiday weekends they usually go on sale for a few hundred dollars off.
+Samsung comes out with a new version of the Frame TV every 1-2 years so you can save money by getting an older model.
 However, the upgrades to the 2022 Frame TV model were significant, including a matte screen that looks more like true art and reduces glare from nearby windows.
-So I strongly recommend going with the latest model (or waiting a few months until they come out with the 2023 model and getting the 2022 model then when it will likely be cheaper).
+So I strongly recommend going with the 2022 model (or the next model once it comes out).

 Frame TV Art